Bridging Cultural Heritage and Global Media

 Connecting Portfolio to General Education Outcomes

-The project also reflects the theme of Connection.
-As a student who bridges two different North American cultures, I used this assignment to demonstrate how local media consumption affects our global understanding.
-By presenting this research to my peers, I facilitated Engagement, encouraging others to think critically about their place in an interconnected world.
+The project also reflects the theme of connection.
+As a student who bridges three different North American cultures, I used this assignment to demonstrate how local media consumption affects our global understanding.
+By presenting this research to my peers, I facilitated engagement, encouraging others to think critically about their place in an interconnected world.
 This portfolio piece proves that even from a local classroom in Kamloops, one can contribute to a global conversation.
 As I conclude my final semester, I carry with me the discipline and passion that these significant assignments have instilled in me, ready to apply them to the next chapter of my career.